Louis Wagner (racing driver)

-Louis Auguste Wagner (5 February 1882 – 13 March 1960) was a French racing driver who won the American Grand Prize and the inaugural British Grand Prix.
+Louis Auguste Wagner (5 February 1882 – 13 March 1960) was a French racing driver who, racing for various domestic and foreign brands, won the 1908 American Grand Prize and the inaugural 1926 British Grand Prix.
+He was runner-up in the German Mercedes team that scored a 1-2-3 victory at the July 1914 French Grand Prix just before the War broke out.
 Wagner was also a pioneer aviator.

 Early life

 Wagner was born in Le Pré-Saint-Gervais, located in what is now the Seine-Saint-Denis department.

 Motor racing

 Wagner began racing cars while in his teens and claimed victory in 1903 driving a Darracq in a voiturette class race at the Circuit des Ardennes at Bastogne, Belgium.
 Wagner was one of the drivers for the Darracq team in the 1904 Gordon Bennett Cup in Germany that finished 8th and in 1905 at the Circuit d'Auvergne in Clermont-Ferrand, he was eliminated in the first round.

 Competing in the United States, Wagner won the Vanderbilt Cup of 1906 driving a Darracq model 120 over a Long Island racecourse.
 He finished fifth in the 1907 Kaiserpreis in Germany but the following year in Savannah won the first ever United States Grand Prix driving a Fiat.